stan-dev/pystan2/doc/windows.rst

  PyStan on Windows
 ===================

-PyStan is supported under Windows with the following caveats:
+PyStan is partially supported under Windows with the following caveats:

 - Python 3.5 or higher must be used.
 - When drawing samples ``n_jobs=1`` must be used.
 (PyStan on Windows cannot use multiple processors in parallel.)